mavenlink/unhookd-gem/README.md

 end
 ```

 To get a webhook url for Slack, you can visit the [Custom Integrations](https://mavenlink.slack.com/apps/manage/custom-integrations) page.
-From there select "Incoming Webhooks" and click the `Add Configuration` button.
+From there select `Incoming Webhooks` and click the `Add Configuration` button.
 There you can choose a channel and receive a webhook url.

 From there you can also customize the `name` and `icon` of your webhook.